 This group, composed of the Permanent team and members of the infrastructure managers, was launched in 2012.
 The aim of the group is to coordinate the works along the corridor.
-The group has already published on the works planned in 2013 and 2014 on the RailNetEurope website.
+The group publishes the works planned for the two following years on the RFC 2 website.